afpineda/IPv6-brief-intro/README.md

   However, a single sequence of continuous zeros can be summarized to "::".
   For example "2001:db8::1" equals to "2001:db80:0000:0000:0000:0000:0000:0001".
-- Network mask are replaced by CIDR prefixes.
+- Network masks are replaced by CIDR prefixes.
-  For example, a /24 prefix means the leftmost 24 bits of the address is a network address.
+  For example, a /24 prefix length means the leftmost 24 bits of the address is a network address.
 The rightmost 64 bits of the address is the node address.
-  The other 40 bits can spread over several uses:
-  - as a subnet address for routing (by increasing the prefix size)
+  The other 40 bits can be used as a subnet address for hierarchical routing (by increasing the prefix length in the required routers).
-  - added to the node address
-  - set to zero.
 - Each network interface can have two or more IPv6 addresses and usually does.
 - IPv4 broadcast, multicast and anycast addresses are replaced by